-The sixth season of The X-Files is weird.
-Like, really weird.
-Even for a series that toyed with the paranormal and extraterrestrial, the paranoid and the personal, the show's swift shift in tone and format feels rebellious.
-The fifth season was meant to be the show's last, but its commercial success was too sweet for Fox execs to dismiss.
-So, in 1998, The X-Files soldiered on,Â shifting locations from Vancouver to Los Angeles, a move that showrunner Chris Carter used as an opportunity to expand the series beyond its tried-and-true procedural format and into new avenues.
 As a result, the sixth season plays with genre, with emotional beats, and with character relationships in experimental and referential ways.
-The results wereâ€”excuse the punâ€”alienating.
-The show dipped in ratings, the fans were dubious about the lighter tone; the non-mythology “monster of the week” episodes were less about monsters and more about tonal exercises.
+The results were—excuse the pun—alienating.
+The show dipped in ratings, and the fans were dubious about the lighter tone.
+The non-mythology “monster of the week” episodes were less about monsters and more about tonal exercises.
 One season six episode, “Triangle,” was filmed to look like four continuous takes, in the style of Alfred Hitchcock’s Rope.
-Another, “The Rain King,” was about a man who could seemingly control the weather with his emotions, and featured visual nods to The Wizard Oz.
+Another, “The Rain King,” was about a man who could seemingly control the weather with his emotions.
+It featured visual nods to The Wizard Oz.
 But perhaps the most bizarre episode of the season is “How the Ghosts Stole Christmas,” which aired 20 years ago today.